Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Community-Guidelines-and-Content-Standards.md

 * Content depicting or promoting child exploitation;
 * Non-consensual sexual content intended primarily for titillation;
 * Illegal content;
-* Content intended primarily to shock through gratuitous graphic depictions.
+* Content intended primarily to shock or evoke disgust through gratuitous graphic depictions.

 ### 5. Mistagging

-Tagging `NSFW`-appropriate content as `SFW` is a violation of these Guidelines, independent of whether the content itself was permitted.
-Mistagging is subject to enforcement under our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures"), scaled to severity and repetition.
+Tagging `Mature` content as `Safe` is a violation of these Guidelines, independent of whether the content itself was permitted.
+Mistagging is subject to enforcement under our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures"), and is scaled to severity and repetition.

 ---